optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 ### `ipopt`

 - Interior point optimizer for problems with nonlinear constraints
-- Probably the best open source optimizer for large constrained problems
+- Probably best open source optimizer for nonlinear constraints
 - We wrap it via `cyipopt`
-- Difficult to install on windows

 ---
 <!-- _class: lead -->